 You can certainly determine the average daily charge based on 365 days, but 90 days takes seasonality into account, as well as various fluctuations in business growth.
 So, how do you know if you're doing well?
 Here are the industry benchmarks for medical billing DRO:

 If your practice is hitting the below average mark or even the average performing, there are a lot of things you can do to improve your number.
 Analyze your back-end processes to ensure that you're avoiding duplicate billing, incorrect CPT modifiers, and inaccurate patient information that lead to more claim denials.
 Consider your patient payment process as well.
 Are you making it convenient for patients to pay their bills?
 Tools like an online patient payment portal and payment plans give patients the ability to pay for their medical expenses in a way that works for their budget.
 And bonus, they improve patient retention too!

-- Receivables Outstanding Over 120 Days - This is a great indicator of whether or not your patients and insurers are paying you in a timely manner.
+- Receivables Outstanding Over 120 Days - This is a great indicator of whether your patients and insurers are paying you in a timely manner.
 This KPI will also pinpoint claim denial timeliness issues and effectiveness of follow up on no-response claims.
 The calculation is:

 To improve this number, consider how much your claims management process is manual.
 You can accelerate your collections performance with claims scrubbing, electronic remittance and auto coding/charge posting.

 - Resolve Rate - This is a great reflection of the overall effectiveness of your RCM process - from eligibility to coding and billing.
 The calculation for resolve rate is: